 Applications for permits by the Port are preliminary to any major actions on a proposal.
-The appropriate official may therefore submit permit applications after a Port SEPA procedures have been initiated but before they are completed.
-In this case no irreversible commitment to the project shall be made at the time of application.
+The appropriate official may therefore submit permit applications either after a declaration of non-significance has been made or after a preliminary environmental assessment adequate to identify major environmental impacts and mitigating measures has been completed by the responsible official.
+Permit applications may be submitted at an earlier time if necessary to obtain the cooperation or participation of another agency in carrying out or reviewing environmental assessments.
+However, no irreversible commitment to the project shall be made at the time of application.